jjchern/gglorenz/README.md

 Example
 =======

-Suppose you have a vector with each element represents the amount the stuff a person produced, and you are interested in knowing how much stuff are produced by the top x% of the people, then the `gglorenz::stat_lorenz(desc = TRUE)` would make a graph for you.
+Suppose you have a vector with each element representing the amount the stuff a person produced, and you are interested in knowing how much stuff are produced by the top x% of the people, then the `gglorenz::stat_lorenz(desc = TRUE)` would make a graph for you.

 ``` r
 library(tidyverse)